ibe-course/PCA_et_admixture/README.md

 ####  1.b.
 Post-Mortem damage signal

-Ancient samples have a characteresitc Post-Mortem signal caused by base degradation.
+Ancient samples have a characteristic Post-Mortem signal caused by base degradation.
 Most importantly, deamination damage ( C -> T ).
 In paleogenomics labs, we check this damage due to 2 main reasons.
-Reason number 1 is tho check if the sample is worth analysing or if it's too degraded.
-If this is the case we could treat this damage as fasle mutations leading to misleading results.
+Reason number 1 is tho check if the sample is worth analyzing or if it's too degraded.
+If this is the case we could treat this damage as false mutations leading to misleading results.
 However, this can be helpful as we can assess if a sample is ancient, or if it's modern contamination.
 We count with several programs and approaches to check the damage pattern of ancient samples, one of the most simple and commonly used is MapDamage (https://ginolhac.github.io/mapDamage/).
-This is a template of how can we easly can execute it:
+This is a template of how can we easily can execute it:

 ```{bash}